 Plan in advance to eat a little more and be a little more flexible at this time of year, when you face daily temptations.
 That way, you can savor the culinary joys of the holidays a little more often and you’ll be less likely to binge.
 For instance, rather than inhaling four sugar cookies on your cheat day, allow yourself one as a dessert when the mood strikes.
 Then make one little switch during the day to account for those calories―maybe skipping that morning latte or cutting out an afternoon snack.

 Choose your indulgences wisely.
-Instead of wasting calories on foods that you can have at any time of the year, pick items that are truly special and unique to the season, like your grandmother’s candied yams or your daughter’s first batch of Christmas cookies.
+Instead of wasting calories on foods that you can have at any time of the year, pick items that are truly special and unique to the season.

 FIND THE RIGHT ALL-NATURAL NUTRITION PLAN FOR YOU